top of page

 subject to change as the feathers fly.

 What's on the horizon?
-Well, here's a list of projects we will work on after our top five goals have been met.
-Keep in mind that Drake has also quacked a strong interest in writing another collection of short stories this year, too... so because I'm at the mercy of a headstrong bundle of feathers and flippers... nothing is EVER written in stone until it's published!
+Well, there's a long list of new projects we will work on after our priority projects have been completed.
+Keep in mind that Drake has also quacked a strong interest in writing another collection of short stories this year, too - flash fiction this time... so because I'm at the mercy of a headstrong bundle of feathers and flippers... nothing is EVER written in stone until it's published!

-~The Last Strand (a science fiction novel) This one is a bit challenging because in the five years that it's been in development, Drake has changed his mind about the POV and the Climax... and he has new ideas for technology... so... at this point, we have absolutely no guesses on when it'll be finished.
+~The Last Strand (a science fiction novel) This one is a bit challenging because in the five years that it's been in development, Drake has changed his mind about the POV and the Climax... and he has new ideas for technology... so... at this point, we have absolutely no reasonable expectation regarding when it'll be finished.
+Muses like to take their time with these things.

-~American Plague (a four-book political thriller series) It's possible book one of this series might come out this year... but more likely, in the Spring of next year.
-Although Drake has had some really good ideas for this project lately, it's a little complex to write a series (who knew?) so we're working to make sure all the transitions are what's needed for the following three books before publishing the first one.
+~American Plague (a four-book political thriller series) It's possible book one of this series might come out at the beginning of 2026... but more likely, it'll be at the end of next year.
+Although Drake has had some really good ideas for this project lately, it's a little complex to write a series (who knew?) so we're working to make sure all the small details are connected in the outline properly before we publish the first book.
+Drake and I are completely baffled at the thought that other authors "pants" their way through a series.
+It sounds a lot more confusing doing it that way.
+We'll stick to our passionate plotting, thank you... if only to retain our own sanity.

 ~The Crimson Key (a swashbuckler fantasy novel) This one has a synopsis, but not much more than that.
 We need to build out the plot outline and work on character maps before we can even think about the actual writing part.
 However, the idea of writing about pirates, and adding his own little twist is exciting to Drake.
 If you're curious... a sneak preview is hidden inside our romance novel,